gnat/surreal/README.md

 ## <a name="plugins"></a>🔌 Extending Surreal

-First off, we do recommend just adding to your Surreal core.
+First off, you can certainly just add to your Surreal core.
 Surreal is designed to be small, auditable and understandable.
-But we also have a plugin system for less core-like contributions:
+But we also have a plugin system for less core-like features if you prefer:

 1. Add your function to Surreal
  ```javascript